HPSCIL/cuSTNLFFM/README.md

 References
 ========
 + Gao, F.; Masek, J.; Schwaller, M. and Hall, F. On the Blending of the Landsat and MODIS Surface Reflectance: Predict Daily Landsat Surface Reflectance, IEEE Transactions on Geoscience and Remote Sensing.
 2006, 44(8):2207-2218.
-+ Cheng, Q.; Liu H.; Shen H.; Wu, P. and Zhang, L. A Spatial and Temporal Non-Local Filter Based Data Fusion.
++ Cheng, Q.; Liu H.; Shen H.; Wu, P. and Zhang, L. A Spatial and Temporal Nonlocal Filter-Based Data Fusion Method.
 IEEE Transactions on Geoscience & Remote Sensing, 2017, 55(8):4476-4488

 To Cite cuSTNLFFM in Publications
 ========